cs-uob/COMS20012/docs/labs/Lab9.md

 If you experience difficulty contact the IT service.

-     ## 1. Setting up Vagrant (you have already done this part in Lab 1, it should be straightforward)
+ ## 1. Setting up Vagrant (you have already done this part in previous labs, it should be straightforward)

 The rest of labs in this course are designed to run in *virtual machines* on the lab machines setup via Vagrant.
 Expect to spend the first 10 minutes of any lab redownloading the VM images.
 If you have an X86-based Linux machine of your own, you might get away with using your own machine; if you have a Mac you will need to use the lab machines.
 If you have Windows you *might* get away with it.